Jopp-gh/Obsidian-Dune84/Wiki/Poetry.md

 <br>

 ### Usage
-First, pick a horizontal line style (see Options above) eg. `cssclass: wave-a` for your yaml header, then add two paragraphs and write 3 dashes `---`
+First, pick a horizontal line style (see Options above) eg. `cssclass: wave-a` for your properties, then add two paragraphs and write 3 dashes `---`

 ### Resize Line styles

-to resize your horizontal line style, go to **Dune>Fonts>Poetry Fonts>Resize decorations**
+to resize your horizontal line style, go to **Dune>Pictures>Zoom>Resize decorations**

 >**Tip**
->assign a shortcut to **Style Settings: Show style settings view** in Obsidian's **Preferences>Shortcuts**, so you can open Style Settings side-by-side to your note and see in real time how your slider affects the **Line styles decoration** size
+>assign a shortcut to **Style Settings: Show style settings view** in Obsidian's **Preferences>Shortcuts**, so you can open Style Settings as a note.
+Drag this note in your panels on the left or right and see in real time how your slider affects the **Line styles decoration** size

-### Special features
-Horizontal lines are special in Dune, in fact, each time you add a hr `---` you tell Dune to add a **Page Break**.
-Make sure to surround hr's with an empty line before and after.
-If you want to keep Obsidians default hr so that pages (pdf export) do not break with a hr in place, then go to Obsidians `Settings>Dune>Fonts>Spacing>Line>Page counter` and choose the first option in the dropdown button.

 ---
 [go back to the ReadMe](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main)